c-bata/goptuna/README.md

 Experimental Black-box optimization library, inspired by [optuna](https://github.com/pfnet/optuna).
-This library helps the parameter tuning of the systems built with Go.
+This library is not only for machine learning but also we can use the parameter tuning of the systems built with Go.
 Currently two algorithms are implemented:

 * Random Search
 * Tree of Parzen Estimators (TPE)